msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 - using PPGs for SAP systems, one PPG per zone
 - changed NSGs to subnets and not VM NICs directly

-v0.3, Oct 29 2019 (coming!)
+v0.3, Nov 3 2019
-- added ERS installation
+- added ERS installation but not working yet
-- added load balancers for DB and ASCS, if setup to use distributed architecture
+- added load balancers for DB and ASCS, if configured to deploy 2 of either/distritubed architecture
 - cleaned up this page

 ### Missing features, aka endless ToDo list